wxn7/coding-challenge/README.md

 - test-4-ordered-outwindow: the 5th JSON results in new latest timestamp, tested on prunning older records
 - test-5-disordered-outwindow: tested on out-of-order transaction

-About scaling: I also tested the performance for the larger data file provided, finished in ~0.7s to load 1792 records (with my 1.3 GHz Intel Core i5 processor and 4GB 1600 MHz DDR3 memory).
+About scaling: I also tested the performance for the larger data file provided, finished in ~0.7s.
+No records are corrupted/has missing value, but my code takes that into consideration and will skip the incomplete item.